bennyschmidt/llimo/README.md

   // Chat with LLM

-  agent.chat('when is the best time to visit Paris?');
+  agent.ask('when is the best time to visit Paris?');
 };

 MyChatBot();